austensen/violations/readme.md

 ----------------------------

 1. Clone repo and open the RStudio project file `edsp17proj-austensen.Rproj`
     -   The package `packrat` will be automatically installed from source files in the repository.
 Then all the other packages used in this project will be installed from instructions saved in this repo.
-All installed packageswill be saved in the packrat sub-directories of this repo.
+All installed packages will be saved in the packrat sub-directories of this repo.
 This allows you to easily get all the packages you need to reproduce this project while not disrupting your own local package library (eg. change versions).

 2. Run `source("make_data.R")` to download and prepare all the data necessary to reproduce all the analysis.
 3. Run `source("make_analysis_maps.R")` to run all the analysis scripts, rendering .nb.html files and generating map images.